-For further information on the terms and conditions of our common stock, perpetual non-cumulative preferred stock, junior subordinated debt issued to trusts and qualifying subordinated debt, see Note 16.
-Long-Term Borrowings and Note 19.
-Shareholders' Equity, in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.
+For further information on the terms and conditions of our common stock, perpetual non-cumulative preferred stock, junior subordinated debt issued to trusts and qualifying subordinated debt, see "Note 16.
+Long-Term Borrowings" and "Note 19.
+Shareholders' Equity" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2016 Form 10-K.

-For additional information on the firm's capital, see "Equity Capital Management and Regulatory Capital" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q, and the following footnotes to the consolidated financial statements in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q:
+For additional information on the firm's capital, see "Equity Capital Management and Regulatory Capital" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2016 Form 10-K, and the following footnotes to the consolidated financial statements in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2016 Form 10-K:

-- Note 13.
-Goodwill and Identifiable Intangible Assets. - Note 16.
-Long-Term Borrowings for a discussion on our subordinated borrowings and junior subordinated debt issued to trusts. - Note 19.
-Shareholders' Equity, including detail on common equity, preferred equity and accumulated other comprehensive income / (loss).
+- "Note 13.
+Other Assets" for a discussion on our goodwill and identifiable intangible assets; - "Note 16.
+Long-Term Borrowings" for a discussion on our subordinated borrowings and junior subordinated debt issued to trusts; and - "Note 19.
+Shareholders' Equity" for detail on common equity, preferred equity and accumulated other comprehensive income/(loss).